benmarwick/rrtools/README.md

 The goal of **rrtools** is to provide instructions, templates, and functions for making a basic compendium suitable for writing a reproducible journal article or report with [R](https://www.r-project.org).
 This package documents the key steps and provides convenient functions for quickly creating a new research compendium.
 The approach is based generally on [Kitzes et al. (2017)](https://www.practicereproducibleresearch.org), and more specifically on [Marwick (2017)](https://doi.org/10.1007/s10816-015-9272-9), [Marwick et al. (2018)](https://doi.org/10.7287/peerj.preprints.3192v1), and [Wickham’s (2017)](https://docs.google.com/document/d/1LzZKS44y4OEJa4Azg5reGToNAZL0e0HSUwxamNY7E-Y/edit#) work using the R package structure as the basis for a research compendium.

 rrtools provides a template for doing scholarly writing in a literate programming environment using [Quarto](https://quarto.org/), an open-source scientific and technical publishing system.
-It also allows for isolation of your computational environment using [Docker](https://www.docker.com/what-docker), package versioning using [MRAN](https://mran.microsoft.com/documents/rro/reproducibility/), and continuous integration using [GitHub Actions](https://github.com/features/actions).
+It also allows for isolation of your computational environment using [Docker](https://www.docker.com/what-docker), package versioning using [renv](https://rstudio.github.io/renv/index.html), and continuous integration using [GitHub Actions](https://github.com/features/actions).
 It makes a convenient starting point for writing a journal article or report.
-If you're writing a PhD thesis, or a similar type of multi-chapter document, a better choice might the [huskydown package](https://github.com/benmarwick/huskydown) or other bookdown variants.

 The functions in rrtools allow you to use R to easily follow the best practices outlined in several major scholarly publications on reproducible research.
-In addition to those cited above, [Wilson et al. (2017)](https://doi.org/10.1371/journal.pcbi.1005510), [Piccolo & Frampton (2016)](https://gigascience.biomedcentral.com/articles/10.1186/s13742-016-0135-4), [Stodden & Miguez (2014)](http://doi.org/10.5334/jors.ay) and rOpenSci (2017[a](http://ropensci.github.io/reproducibility-guide/), [b](https://github.com/ropensci/rrrpkg)) are important sources that have influenced our approach to this package.
+In addition to those cited above, [Wilson et al. (2017)](https://doi.org/10.1371/journal.pcbi.1005510), [Piccolo & Frampton (2016)](https://gigascience.biomedcentral.com/articles/10.1186/s13742-016-0135-4), [Stodden & Miguez (2014)](http://doi.org/10.5334/jors.ay) and [rOpenSci (2017](https://github.com/ropensci/rrrpkg)) are important sources that have influenced our approach to this package.

 ## Installation